chriscross03/melo/client/README.md

 - completed ranking implementation for all categories over multiple searches/queries
 - also completed a temporary rankings tab to see all your albums saved, in a list-style form.
 - work on backend stuff like creating account and saving ranking data

+### 7/14

+- ranking tracks and artists
+- combined each list to one so it looks cleaner
+- work on backend